Custom Website Design vs WordPress Themes

 - What are the engagement elements that will motivate the user to click further on the website?

-Because every branch, product, and service is different, the more of these questions are being revealed by a research, the more the individual needs for a website increases.
+Because every branch, product, and service is different, the more of these questions are being revealed by research, the more the individual needs for a website increase.